North Dakota Medicine

 North Dakota Medicine is a quarterly print publication of the UND School of Medicine & Health Sciences.

-From the Dean: Introducing the Primary care Accelerated Track
+From the Dean: Feel the Heat

 Marjorie R. Jenkins, M.D., M.Ed.H.P., FACP